Kinema233/PCBBMS/README.md

+# About
+Develop and implement a system for predicting customer behavior in a consumer goods store using the analysis of purchase signals, identifying trends and increasing the efficiency of business operations.
+This will allow you to optimize inventory, formulate personalized offers, improve service efficiency and increase customer loyalty.

 # What needs:

 1. Collection and preparation of data - collect historical data about customer purchases (products, hour, amount, frequency, sales channels) and prepare them before analysis.